SEKO Experts Assess the Perpetual Peak Season

 Stimulus relief package could instigate e-commerce surge

 In March of last year, once the CARES Act was passed, parcel volumes consistently increased through the rest of March and into April.
-As Rick Lee, SEKO’s Chief Operating Officer for North America, suggested last month: “The last time stimulus came out, the e-commerce orders doubled in days.
+As Rick Lee, SEKO’s Chief Operating Officer for North America, recently informed Modern Shipper: “The last time stimulus came out, the e-commerce orders doubled in days.
 People may use this money to buy something for themselves.
 And then [in March 2020] it was a smaller stimulus.
 Now, with a parge potential stimulus coming, our orders will surge within days.”

 Brexit border disruption compounds supply chain issues

-Since Brexit on January 1, it has been well-publicized that complex paperwork and increased red tape has led to substantial delays, mainly on goods being exported from the UK to the EU.
+Since Brexit on January 1, it has been well-publicised that complex paperwork and increased red tape has led to substantial delays, mainly on goods being exported from the UK to the EU.

 Customs clearance procedures and inspection requirements are leading to around one in five consignments being sidelined due to a lack of proper declarations and paperwork.
 This disruption has led to extreme measures from some companies, such as a recent case of plants being shipped from Ireland to North Wales taking a 1,400 mile round trip through existing trade routes in France, Holland and then England to avoid hold-ups at Holyhead port!